supergithuber/WXScreenLog/README.md

 import "WXLogConsole.h"

-you can log your information on your iPhone like these you can see and hide the log information by **shaking your iPhone**
+You can log your information on your iPhone like these.

+You can see and hide the log information by **shaking your iPhone**

 ```objc
     [WXLogConsole log:@"log"];